openwisp/openwisp-docs/developer/google-code-in.rst

   reach out, even if it's not a bug your feedback will help us to improve
 - if we ask you to open an issue in one of our github repository, please take at least 5 minutes of time to write a proper bug report
-- watch the `OpenWISP 2 presentation at the recent OpenWRT Summit 2017
+- watch the `OpenWISP 2 presentation at the OpenWRT Summit 2017
   <https://www.youtube.com/watch?v=n531yTtJimU>`_ and read the slides of
   this `more technical OpenWISP 2 talk
   <https://www.slideshare.net/FedericoCapoano/applying-the-unix-philosophy-to-django-projects-a-report-from-the-real-world>`_